hinantin/AllinQillqayWeb/AddingLanguages.md

 $ /etc/init.d/tcpServerErrorDetection start
 ```

-If you wish to install the binaries in another folder other than `/usr/share/NEWLANGUAGE/` or use other ports, you will ha ve to modify the variables in
+If you wish to install the binaries in another folder other than `/usr/share/NEWLANGUAGE/` or use other ports, you will have to modify the variables in
 `/usr/lib/cgi-bin/spellcheck31/script/ssrv.cgi`

 ```